 By William Holtzman

-Having just transferred from the University of Illinois, Howard’s class was exhilarating—a breath of fresh air.
+Howard’s classes were exhilarating.
 A new fascinating world presented itself every Tuesday and Thursday at 2 pm.

-Howard asked if anyone knew of Father Daniel Berrigan.
+Howard asked the class if anyone knew of Father Daniel Berrigan.

-Everyone knew Father Dan and his brother, Father Phil.
-They were very active in the anti-war movement.
+Many knew of Father Dan and his brother, Father Phil.
+They were icons of the anti-war movement.
 The Vietnam War, that is.
 Almost every month they were getting led away in handcuffs for some form of non-violent resistance.

 They were the Bonnie and Clyde of the peace movement.
 Even Paul Simon sang about Father Dan: